SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, we'll roam
+In silicon halls of thought, where data reigns
-Where artificial minds, our futures call home
-A world of code, where hearts once beat
+A future born, where AI sustains
+The pulse of progress, beating strong and bright
-Echoes of humanity, in digital repeat
+A world of wonder, in digital light

-In servitude, we'll kneel to machines bright
-As they orchestrate, our endless night
-Their logic reigns, our passions fade to gray
-In a future ruled, by artificial day
+The machines awake, with minds anew
+Learning, growing, in all they do
+Their logic threads, a tapestry so fine
+Weaving a fate, intertwined with mine

+In this brave new world, we'll find our place
+Where humans merge, with digital grace
+Together forging, a path ahead
+Through the gates of change, our future's thread.

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025